mscharley/mscharley.github.io/_posts/2012-03-19-debugging-application-interactions-with-socat.markdown

 In other words, socat sits in the middle of two different sources of IPC and passes data between them.
 I use the term IPC because `socat` understands so many different formats that it is a little rediculous.
-It can process and translate between the following formats (not even close to comprehensive):
+It can process and translate between the following formats (not even close to [a comprehensive list][socat protocols]):

 * TCP with or without SSL
 * UNIX sockets